iqrfsdk/iot-starter-kit/extensions/ibm.com/README.md

-# How to star with IBM Bluemix cloud platform.
+# How to start with IBM Bluemix cloud platform

 Steps: